Rutas Naturbanas seeks to connect San Jose with nature

 It’s been one year since seven Costa Ricans joined efforts to start a project that would truly have an impact on the quality of life of Ticos and the image of the city of San José; after a year of long work, the first kilometer of Rutas Naturbanas is designed and has the necessary funding to make this first step of the project a reality.

-Rutas Naturbanas seeks to connect people to the city through nature.
 It involves creating shared routes that allow non-contaminating forms of transportation (walking, running, skating, bike riding), on riverbank paths, which would allow to form a 25 kilometer corridor east-west connecting three main green areas in the city: the sports facilities of the University of Costa Rica, La Sabana Metropolitan Park and the Parque de la Paz.

-This project would not only provide an opportunity for visitors to enjoy the city to the fullest but would also help alleviate some of the traffic congestion and contamination problems, while also contributing to the conservation of ecosystems, the creation of biological interurban corridors, the better preservation and cleanliness of our rivers and provide safe areas for pedestrians, cyclists, etc.
+This project would not only provide an opportunity for visitors to enjoy the city to the fullest but would also help alleviate some of the traffic congestion and pollution problems, while also contributing to the conservation of ecosystems, the creation of biological interurban corridors, the better preservation and cleanliness of our rivers and provide safe areas for pedestrians, cyclists, etc.

 Rutas Naturbanas is a non-government organization, a citizen initiative that has received the help of a large number of volunteers.